SamDja/finvest-resources/README.md

 ### ETF
 - [Stay lazy and get rich! - Leonardo Lazinelli](https://amzn.to/38xhkqt) **ASIN B08LN5KRFJ**

+> ⚠️ **Links to the books are Amazon Affiliates' links**
+I've added the ASIN so you can look for the book on your favourite store.

 ## Courses
 - [Financial Markets](https://www.coursera.org/learn/financial-markets-global/home/welcome) on Coursera